No Room at the Inn

 No Room at the Inn is a 1945 play by Joan Temple that became a 1948 film directed by Daniel Birt.
 Both play and film are presented in flashback mode and share the same subject matter – cruelty, neglect and mental and physical abuse meted out to evacuee children during World War II.
 Temple's attack on those who turn a blind eye to child abuse, be they public officials or private individuals, was considered frank and uncompromising in its time.

+The film version was the last movie made by British National Pictures.

 Plot

 As part of the mass evacuation of children in the early months of World War II, teenage Mary O'Rane is billeted with Mrs Agatha ('Aggie') Voray in an unthreatened area in the north of England.
 Mary soon discovers that, behind her respectable front, Mrs Voray forces her evacuee charges (five in all) to live in squalor and semi-starvation while spending the money intended for their upkeep on alcohol and personal fripperies.
 Yet when Mary is visited by her father, Mrs Voray easily convinces him that Mary's allegations are groundless; to Mary's horror, he ends his visit by accompanying Mrs Voray on a pub crawl.
 Mary's young schoolteacher, Judith Drave, takes her concerns about the children's welfare to the local authorities but is ignored.
 Mary, meanwhile, is coaxed into petty crime by her fellow evacuee Norma.
 Matters come to a head when Mrs Voray goes out for the evening and returns to find that her new hat has been damaged.
 In an alcohol-fuelled fury, she locks little Ronnie in the coal cellar for the night.
 In the small hours, Mary and Norma sneak out of bed to release him, leading, in an unexpected turn of events, to Mrs Voray's accidental death.